wlfrd18/Hack_the_campus/README.md

 	4.Validate the help received → the helper earns a badge and Jolt points.

+	5.Go to the current project on the intranet Holberton

+	6.Go to the page jolt page of holbies

 ## 🔑 Key Features

 * "I'm stuck" form (project + description).